Pumped Up Kicks: Music video

-The music video, directed by Josef Geiger, features the band playing a show.
+The music video, directed by Josef Geiger, follows the band playing various venues in California in the leadup to their first international tour to Australia.
 There are also cuts to band members doing other activities, such as playing frisbee and surfing.
-Parts of the video were filmed at the University of California, Riverside.
+Parts of the video were filmed at the University of California, Riverside, the bands first official show, and at a huge parking lot, on 2131 Humboldt St, Lincoln Heights, Los Angeles which was used as a film location for the originally planned video for Pumped Up Kicks.
+The video was shelved as the result was a bit too dark for the song, and Josef Geiger was asked to create a video from his footage that would highlight being on the road with the band as they were living through the hype machine that was Pumped Up Kicks.

 The video peaked at number 21 on the MuchMusic Countdown in Canada.
-As of December 2022, the video has received over 910 million views on YouTube.
+As of April 2025, the video has received over 1.1 billion views on YouTube.

 Reception

 Critical reaction

 "Pumped Up Kicks" received positive reviews from critics.
 Barry Walters of Spin said that with the song as their debut single, Foster the People "announce themselves as major players."
 Jon Dolan of Rolling Stone described the song as having a "slinky groove, misty guitar flange and delicious astral-wimp vocals."
 Rob Webb of NME drew some parallels between the song and other indie pop hits like "Young Folks", "Paris", and "Kids" describing its rise in popularity thus: "artist writes (undeniably brilliant) pop song, makes it catchy as hell, but quirky enough for the 'cool' crowd, song subsequently gets some big pimping from every blog/radio station/Hype Machine user on the planet and, seemingly overnight, becomes utterly, irritatingly inescapable."

 August Brown of the Los Angeles Times called it a "reputation-making single" that "cakes Foster in Strokes-y vocal distortion atop a loping synth bass."
 Jon Pareles of The New York Times called it a "pop ditty with dazed, dweeby vocals and a handclapping chorus that warns, 'You better run, better run, outrun my gun.'"
 BBC Music's Mark Beaumont called the song a "psychedelic block party skipping tune."
 Reflecting on the song's fusion of various musical elements, Beaumont said the song is a prime example of how they "adapt Animal Collective's art-tronic adventurousness to incorporate the funky danceability of Scissor Sisters, the fuzzy pop catchiness of 'Kids' and the knack of throwing in deceptively downbeat twists akin to Girls, Sleigh Bells or Smith Westerns."
 Matt Collar of AllMusic said the song, like other tracks from the album, is "catchy, electro-lite dance-pop that fits nicely next to such contemporaries as MGMT and Phoenix".
 The Guardian's Michael Hann was less receptive, saying it "amounts to little more than a bassline and a chorus" and that "It's as irresistible as it is infuriating".